Give two names for each of the following alkyl halides and indica... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Give two names for each of the following alkyl halides and indicate whether each is primary, secondary, or tertiary: a.
+Give two names for each of the following alkyl halides and indicate whether each is primary, secondary, or tertiary: b.

 Verified Solution